Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 `SW1(config-if)#spanning-tree portfast`

 #### Point-to-Point Link Type
 * Point-to-point ports connect directly to another switch.
+* A connection from a switch interface to an end host can also be considered point-to-point if the end host is using full-duplex.
 * They function in full-duplex.
 * It's not necessary to configure the interface as point-to-point (it should be detected).
 	* Manual configuration: `SW1(config-if)#spanning-tree link-type point-to-point`

 #### Shared Link Type
 * Shared ports connect to another switch (or switches) via a hub.
+* A shared port could also connect to a hub that forwards frames to end hosts.
+In this case, the switch port/interface can be considered both, a shared port and an edge port if PortFast is enabled.
 * They function in half-duplex.
 * It's not necessary to configure the interfaces as shared (it should be detected).
 	* Manual configuration: `SW1(config-if)#spanning-tree link-type shared`